 Husarnet is a global P2P network layer dedicated especially for robotic and IoT use cases with first class ROS support.
 It can however be used in much more areas such as, for example, automotive industry (V2V/V2X) or connecting distributed, critical resources like Smart Grids.
 It can be used in use cases typical for VPN networks as well.

 Thanks to Husarnet you can connect your robots, servers, laptops and even microcontrollers to a single network which is independent from any external infrastructure.
-All traffic goes directly between your devices.
+All traffic goes directly between your devices (when possible).

 - users can be spied by the service provider

 - devices will cease to work when the service provider stops supporting the servers

 - devices need Internet access to function, LAN connectivity doesn't suffice

 - larger latency in communication between elements connected to the system

 - central server is a single point of failure

 Husarnet implements a handful of solutions that are meant to make your life better.

 First of all Husarnet is using peer to peer architecture whenever possible.
 This means that the data exchanged between your devices is sent directly between them, with no central server in between if they can connect to each other directly.
 If they can't, there's a fallback method of exchanging the data over Husarnet servers, but don't worry - it's still encrypted so we won't be able to see the content of those messages.
 You'll also be able to check whether the connection is direct or tunelled.